ROCm/ROCm/docs/compatibility/ml-compatibility/tensorflow-compatibility.rst

 `TensorFlow <https://www.tensorflow.org/>`_ is an open-source library for solving machine learning, deep learning, and AI problems.
-It can solve many problems across different sectors and industries, but primarily focuses on neural network training and inference.
+It can solve many problems across different sectors and industries but primarily focuses on neural network training and inference.
 It is one of the most popular and in-demand frameworks and is very active in open-source contribution and development.